Comoto-Tech/pdf2image/README.md

 [![hex.pm badge](https://img.shields.io/badge/Package%20on%20hex.pm-informational)](https://hex.pm/packages/pdf2image)
 [![Documentation badge](https://img.shields.io/badge/Documentation-ff69b4)][docs]

+**This fork has been created to make it possible to use this library in apps with older versions of Elixir.**

 [Online Documentation][docs].

 A tiny library to convert PDF files into images.
 The output is an [Image](https://hex.pm/packages/image) object.
 This library works by calling out to `ghostscript`.